Ysaak69/Seedrunner/README.md

 SeedRunner takes a different approach:

-SeedRunner shuffles the BIP-39 word list using a SHA-256 hash of your password — assigning every word a unique number.
+SeedRunner shuffles the BIP-39 word list using a SHA-256 hash via password — assigning every word a unique number.
 You write those numbers on physical paper.
 Without both your password **and** your written numbers, the seed cannot be reconstructed.

 ```